 If you have been out of status in the USA because you violated the terms of your current visa like H1B or overstayed the validity printed on your I-94, then you are not eligible to apply at a U.S. Embassy or Consulate in Canada or Mexico as a citizen of any other country.

 You must for visa stamping in your home country i.e. nationality or passport.

 You can prove your legal status using your current i797 approval notice or EAD card or renewed i94.

-If you plan to visit Canada, Mexico or, in the cases of students and exchange visitors, adjacent islands, may re-enter the United States within 30 days on expired U.S. visas as long as they possess a valid I-94 using automatic Re-validation process.
+If you plan to visit Canada or Mexico and want to re-enter USA within 30 days on expired visa, you can enter as long as you have a valid I-94 using automatic Re-validation process.